DanMolloys/SoftwareQualityAssurance-CA1/CodeReviews.md

 ## Pitfalls to Avoid

 - Being overly critical or dismissive of feedback.
 - Focusing solely on coding style and syntax.
 - Ignoring documentation and test coverage.
 - Rushing through the review process without thorough examination.
+This can lead to bugs or isuues falling through the cracks and into production.
+Be sure everything is checked and correct.

 ## References: